jlitte7/KingSeat/README.md

   - Match score with win/loss badge
   - PPR and round count
   - Easy-to-scan layout
+  - **Tap to View Details**: Click any match to see complete round-by-round breakdown
   - **View All Button**: Navigate to full Match History to see all completed games

 - **Match History**: Complete archive of all your games